-The Board currently performs its roles and function, consistent with the above statement of its overall corporate governance responsibility.
-The Board comprises one independent non-executive Director, one non-independent non-executive Director and one non-independent executive Director.
+The board currently performs its roles and function, consistent with the above statement of its overall corporate governance responsibility.
+The board comprises one independent non-executive director, one independent non-executive director and two non-independent executive directors.

-Currently, one of the three Board Directors satisfies the criteria for independence.
-The Company considers that the expense involved in the recruitment and employment of additional independent Directors is not justified given the present size and complexity of its operations.
-Together, the current Directors have a broad range of experience, expertise, skills, qualifications and contacts relevant to the business of the Company and have demonstrated that they make quality and independent judgments in the best interests of the Company on all relevant issues.
-Procedures are in place whereby Directors having a conflict of interest in relation to a particular item of business must exclude themselves from the meeting before commencement of discussion of the topic.
+Currently, one of the two non-executive directors satisfies the criteria for independence.
+The Company considers that the expense involved in the recruitment and employment of additional independent directors is not justified given the present size and complexity of its operations.
+Together, the current directors have a broad range of experience, expertise, skills, qualifications and contacts relevant to the business of the Company and have demonstrated that they make quality and independent judgments in the best interests of the Company on all relevant issues.
+Procedures are in place whereby directors having a conflict of interest in relation to a particular item of business must exclude themselves from the meeting before commencement of discussion of the topic.

-It is intended that, subject to the performance of the Company, new candidates for the Board m a y be considered.
+It is intended that, subject to the performance of the Company, new candidates for the board will be considered.

-The position of Chairman and the Company's Chief Executive Officer / Managing Director is held by the same person.
-The Board considers the position of Ms Holland-Kennedy as Chairman and Managing Director to be appropriate as she is one of the founders of the Company, is a substantial shareholder, has been instrumental in the development of the Company, has a comprehensive knowledge of its operations and has the ability to generate increased value for shareholders.
+The board considers the position of Ms Holland-Kennedy as Chairman and Managing Director to be appropriate as she is one of the founders of the Company, is a substantial shareholder, has been instrumental in the development of the Company, has a comprehensive knowledge of its operations and has successfully built value for shareholders since the Company listed on the ASX.
 Ms Holland-Kennedy's industry experience and her involvement with the Company since its inception are well recognised and viewed positively by shareholders.
 Clear protocols are in place to deal with conflicts of interest.

-The Board does however recognise that as the Company expands its operations, the ability of the Chairman to provide an independent view of management may require the appointment of an independent Chairperson in the future.
+The board does however recognise that as the Company expands its operations, the ability of the Chairman to provide an independent view of management may require the appointment of an independent Chairperson in the future.